luvnft/thirdroom/docs/guides/websg/basketball/part-1.md

 transmission of 3D scenes.
 It is widely adopted in many 3D applications and engines and the ecosystem is growing rapidly.
 You can find out more about glTF [here](https://www.khronos.org/gltf/).

-While Third Room currently has only implementation of The WebSG API.
+While Space currently has only implementation of The WebSG API.
 It is designed such that it can be ported to other engines and platforms.
 Enabling truly interoperable 3D experiences.
 We hope to standardize the API with the help of the community over time.